Broken Rung: Systemic Obstacles to Career Advancement

 “Just because someone carries it well, doesn’t mean it’s not heavy.”

-This quote deeply resonates with me as I reflect on the professional journeys of women, particularly women of color.
+This quote deeply resonates with me as I reflect on the professional journeys of women, particularly women of colour.

-The term "broken rung" refers to systemic barriers that prevent women from securing their initial promotion from an entry level position to manager.
-This perpetuates gender disparities in leadership positions, creating a bottleneck effect.
+The term “broken rung” refers to the barriers that prevent women from securing their first promotion from entry-level roles to manager.
+This isn’t just a small hiccup—it creates a bottleneck effect, limiting representation at every subsequent level of leadership.

 • Microaggressions: Frequent, subtle, or overtly negative comments and behaviors that undermine confidence and morale.

-• Unequal access to opportunities: Fewer chances for high-visibility projects, leadership training, and networking events.
+• Unequal access to opportunities: Fewer chances for high-visibility projects, leadership training, or key networking events.

-• Stereotyping and tokenism: Being pigeonholed into specific roles or responsibilities based on race or ethnicity, or being the only person of color in a team and expected to represent an entire community.
+• Stereotyping and tokenism: Being pigeonholed into specific roles or expected to represent an entire community.

-• Bias in performance evaluations: Stricter scrutiny and less favorable assessments compared to peers, often based on unconscious biases.
+• Bias in performance evaluations: Stricter scrutiny and less favourable assessments compared to peers, often fuelled by unconscious biases.

-Addressing the issue also requires targeted strategies and systemic changes spearheaded by organizations to create equal opportunities for career advancement for women of color.
+Addressing the issue also requires targeted strategies and systemic changes spearheaded by organizations to create equal opportunities for career advancement for women of colour.

 Here are 5 remedies that can have an impact: